How to Sell Your Home and Prepare for the Move at the Same Time

 Selling your home presents many challenges.
 Selling your home and trying to pack up for a move into a new house at the same time becomes even more challenging and complicated.
 It's a common scenario.
 In the midst of advertising, staging, updating, and otherwise preparing a home for sale, a home seller who is simultaneously buying a home as well needs to search for a new home, order inspections, negotiate contracts, and more, all while packing and keeping their own home ready for potential buyers.
 How do you juggle everything and still maintain your sanity?

 Begin Packing Immediately

-Begin preparation immediately as soon as you know you're moving.
+Begin preparation immediately as soon as you know you're moving especially if you are moving long distance.
 This doesn't mean pack up the dinner dishes the minute the move is decided.
 It does mean that even before your home is officially on the market, there are several things that can be done to make the process less stressful.
 Pre-listing preparation may include but is not limited to:

 - First pass through all rooms to declutter and toss out anything that needs to be thrown away.

 - Pack up any seasonal decor that's on display.

 - Clean out one or two closets a day making piles: to keep, to toss, and to donate.
 You may also decide to add a "to sell" pile as well.